 How to Show Hidden Files in macOS

-To show hidden files on a Mac, use the Terminal application.
 The command lines accomplish two goals.
 The first part changes the file setting to show hidden files.
 The second part restarts the Finder so the files show up.
-If you use OS X 10.8 or earlier, enter this command instead:

 Most of the time, you want to keep these hidden files and folders out of view, but there are circumstances where you may want to see them.
 For example, malware and viruses can cause problems by altering system files or renaming important folders.
 In such cases, you need to manually change those files back, and you can’t do that if they are invisible.
-Keep in mind there are lots of hidden files and folders.
-If you show hidden files and browse through your files in a Finder window, the file list landscape look quite different.

 How to Hide Files in macOS